Tinker-Blocks-Project/tinker-blocks-rpi/README.md

 ## Overview

 TinkerBlocks RPI is a computer vision system that recognizes physical programming blocks and executes them using an interpreter pattern.
-The system captures images of blocks arranged on a grid, performs OCR to read commands, maps them to a 16x10 grid, and executes the resulting program.
+The system captures images of blocks arranged on a grid, performs AI-powered OCR to read commands, maps them directly to a 16x10 grid, and executes the resulting program with comprehensive timing and file tracking.

 ## 🎯 Purpose

 An educational tool for teaching programming concepts through physical blocks:
 1. **Capture**: Camera captures image of arranged blocks
-2. **Recognize**: OCR extracts text/commands from blocks
+2. **Process**: Image rotation and perspective transformation
-3. **Map**: Commands are mapped to grid positions
+3. **Recognize**: AI-powered OCR extracts text/commands from blocks with direct grid mapping
 4. **Execute**: Interpreter runs the commands with visual feedback

 ## 🏗️ Architecture